pimsmath/onlinecourses2020/content/home/hero.md

   text_color_light = false

 +++
+{{% alert note %}}
+Enrollment for the fall/winter 2020 courses is now closed.
+Please check back later for future courses.
+{{% /alert %}}

 PIMS is pleased to announce four new network-wide graduate courses in mathematical sciences!
 These courses provide remote access to experts across the